jm3/dotfiles/README.md

 * Accidentally edit a file that needs to be edited with sudo? just hit `\s`!
 * Align any code structure with [Tabular][tabular]
 * Automatically lint (asynchronously) with ALE, using the [latest fork]([url](https://github.com/dense-analysis/ale))
-* Highlight syntax for css, docker, javascript, json, haml, markdown, pug, python, ruby, slim
+* Highlight syntax for css, docker, javascript, json, haml, lua, markdown, pug, python, ruby, slim
 * To load/unload any plugin just add the plugin's url to [plugins.vim][plugins.vim] and re-run `dots`.
 * Manage vim plugins with ease + grace; plugins refreshed from git no more than once weekly
 * Navigate most recently used files with [MRU]([url](https://github.com/vim-scripts/mru.vim)) (`,m`)